In this brief guide, we will look at topics related to Garmin Stress Scores and how to recognize and manage stress in day to day life.

 In addition, low levels of stress may not manifest as panicky bouts which cause too many physical symptoms, and in such cases, the Garmin device may not pick it up very accurately and the Garmin Stress score may be wrong.

-Another big problem with the Garmin stress score accuracy is that sometimes it is not measuring stress at all, as in the case of this person who was not sleeping well when they were drunk, and while the Garmin measured that accurately, it does not necessarily have any bearing on how well they felt in terms of their stress because they were not feeling stressed out, just hungover or drunk.
+Another big problem with the Garmin stress score accuracy is that sometimes it is not measuring stress at all, as in the case of this person who was not sleeping well when they were intoxicated, and while the Garmin measured that accurately, it does not necessarily have any bearing on how well they felt in terms of their stress because they were not feeling stressed out, just hungover or intoxicated,.

-“it’s really noticeable how ‘stressed’ my sleep is when I go to bed drunk.
-We all know that no matter if we fall into a deep drunken sleep for ten hours, we’ll probably wake up feel wretched and be tired all day after a big night, and this partly demonstrates why.
+“it’s really noticeable how ‘stressed’ my sleep is when I go to bed intoxicated,.
+We all know that no matter if we fall into a deep intoxicated, sleep for ten hours, we’ll probably wake up feel wretched and be tired all day after a big night, and this partly demonstrates why.
 I may get eight, nine, or even ten hours of sleep after a heavy night, but the quality of sleep is awful.
 I’ve actually found having this presented to me so clearly a little sobering (if you’ll excuse the pun) and it’s definitely made me think twice about how often and how much I drink during the week.”

 However, as one might notice, it can put things into perspective rather quickly to know how significantly bad sleep affects your body, and to be presented with this information can often make people keener to embrace changes related to these issues.